umangmehta0007/Excercise_Tracker/README.md

       individual that was changed, you remove everything and update it.
     * In our case we removed the whole list of people in the tracker and added a new one.

+# Testing a Stack

+Please look at my test data for the stack in the file named `stack-test-data.xlsx`

 ## You can run Test harness that was written using this green button on the left or click play button when you open `TestHarness` file.